Learn more about our Dental Assistant certificate program and the clinical application requirements and process.

 - Download the Admission Criteria, Point System and Essential Qualifications (pdf).
 (Includes shadowing form)

-- The clinical application is available online using SurveyMonkey during spring semester - check back in Spring 2019 for fall 2019 clinical application link.
+- The clinical application is available online using SurveyMonkey in early spring each year.
+Check back for link in early 2020.

-- Pre dental assisting students are required to meet with Dawn Clifford, the Program Director.
-Call (717) 221-1731 or email email@example.com to schedule your appointment.
+- Pre dental assisting students are required to meet with Dawn Adams, the Program Director.
+Call (717) 221-1731 or email firstname.lastname@example.org to schedule your appointment.

 Is the program accredited?